hipe/tmx/lib/skylab/git-viz/doc/issues/003-the-API-action-narrative.md

 ## :#storypoint-r40

-coinciding with #storypoint-10, here we #hook-in to [mh] to alter the behavior of the atr writer creation. we make the writers private so that [hl] iambics can detect them.
+coinciding with #storypoint-10, here we #hook-in to [fi] to alter the behavior of the atr writer creation. we make the writers private so that [hl] iambics can detect them.